ItsMonarch04/crash-course/docs/ops.md

 leader's journal snapshot into a wiped data directory.
 This journal is not a replacement for the segmented WAL in the simulator crates.

+`ccdb` does not run the consensus core.
+Leadership here is static: the lowest configured node id that answers a TCP probe is the leader, records are written at term 1, and no election takes place.
+Raft itself lives in `cc-cluster` and `cc-raft`, exercised by the deterministic simulator and the WebAssembly theater.
+Read [limitations](LIMITATIONS.md) before reading a `role:leader` line as a consensus outcome.

 ## Start and inspect

 ```sh